 We urge the Commission and Member States to take this evidence into account as they consider the RAC’s opinion in their decision-making process.

 The RAC opinion has been published on 8th February 2023 on the ECHA website: Registry of CLH intentions until outcome – ECHA (europa.eu).
-It will be used by the Commission and EU Member States in developing and adopting an adaptation to Annex VI of the Classification, Labelling and Packaging (CLP) Regulation.
-First discussions are organized at the CARACAL meeting of 29 March 2023.
+It has been used by the Commission and EU Member States in developing an adaptation to Annex VI of the Classification, Labelling and Packaging (CLP) Regulation (22nd ATP).
 The EPMF position is available here.
-The change in the harmonised classification of silver is expected to take effect at the end of 2025 at the earliest.
+The 22nd ATP has been published on 30th September.
+The change in the harmonised classification of silver should take effect 1st May 2026 with a repro.
+Cat.
+2 and STOT RE 2 classification for human health.

 Silver prioritisation process in the Water Framework Directive